OneCDOnly/sherpa/README.md

 ---
 ## Known issues

 1) Sometimes, it seems existing installations of Entware can become "difficult" to work with.
-So, I've included an option to re-install Entware, but this should only be used as a last resort.
+So, Entware can also be reinstalled, but this should only be used as a last resort.
 Using:

 ```
-./sherpa.sh --reinstall-entware
+./sherpa.sh Entware
 ```

 ... will force **sherpa** to uninstall your existing Entware QPKG, then install a new one.
 Please note: Entware will be reverted back to default, and only the IPKGs required to support your installed **sherpa** apps will be installed.
 All **sherpa** installed applications will be restarted afterward.